hampoelz/Capacitor-NodeJS/README.md

 Currently there are two example projects available.
 One without any additional framework, located in the [`example/vanilla`](https://github.com/hampoelz/Capacitor-NodeJS/tree/example/vanilla) branch.
 And one that uses the vitejs framework in [`example/vite`](https://github.com/hampoelz/Capacitor-NodeJS/tree/example/vite).

+_⚠ Warning: The example projects are currently affected by issue [#12](https://github.com/hampoelz/Capacitor-NodeJS/issues/12)_

 ## Getting Started

 To add a NodeJS project to your app, the following steps are required: